 Then it was time to get out.
 A big thank you to Parks for the new Shaughnessy Designated Access Route, which finally establishes a legal way to ski this incredible line without a bizarre and nightmarish bushwhacking traverse all the way back to the freaking Tupper DAR.

 The easiest way to find the exit is to look for a forested bench on the skier’s left of Stoney Creek, just before the valley constricts into a muddy, canyonish sort of gully feature.
 With some difficulty, it can be traversed to reach the left rim of the gully, which is then followed to the first of two train bridges.
-It’s worth trying to follow the rim, because if one pops out anywhere other than the bridge, the only legal option is to go back into the trees and battle through steep deadfall next to a perfectly good set of train tracks with a wide allowance on either side.
+It’s worth trying to follow the rim, because if you pop out anywhere other than the bridge, the only legal option is to go back into the trees and battle through steep deadfall next to a perfectly good set of train tracks with a wide allowance on either side.
+Having tried it both ways, I don’t recommend going in the gully.
+It’ll take you where you want to go but you won’t have a nice time getting there.

-From there the route is straightforward, if a bit of a thrash.
+Below, the route is straightforward – if a bit of a thrash.
 Under the train bridge, down the shoulder, under the other bridge and out to the highway is essentially it.
 The DAR instructions detail a route back to the parking area at the Beaver Valley, however, if hitchhiking it would seem that there are faster, more efficient ways to get to the road.
 Regardless, an incredible day of perfect spring skiing conditions and a line which had to be skied to be believed.
 Swiss North is a classic for a reason.